apexwaves/local-ssl/README.md

 `cd localcerts`

 #### 2.
 Create new file named req-config.conf file with your correct values, common name should be your local servers ip address (example 192.168.0.3).
+Tip: Nano editor pastes with a right click.
 `sudo touch req-config.conf`
 `sudo nano req-config.conf`